 Mt.
 Cho Oyu which stands astride Nepal – Tibet border and to the west of Mt.
 Everest, has offered an excellent choice for all mountaineers wishing to climb their first 8,000 and over higher.
 It is technically straightforward climb accessibility easy with minimal danger.
 So base camp can be planned fairly, experiencing it all a little bit more comfortable and tolerable.

 Cho Oyu Expedition begins in Kathmandu from where our visas for Tibet have to be processed.
 Then, we drive along with the Friendship – Highway to Zhangmu at the Nepal-Tibet frontier.
 And our Chinese Liaison Officers and transport will be meeting us here.
 Then after we travel by bus or jeep with all our equipment going by truck.
 Normally we would expect to spend two days in Nyalam for acclimatization before driving over the Laguna La (Pass) to the old village of Tingri.
 The Pass rises high above the Tibetan plains and Base Camp is reached in a couple of hours from Tingri.

 Onward leaving Tingri, our trucks pull off the metal road and bump up a grassy plain leading up to the Nangpa La (Pass).
-We have a couple of options for the Base Camp but that will probably take it on the flat moraine along the foot of the Gyabrag glaciers.
+Here we have a couple of options for the Base Camp.
+But that will probably take it on the flat moraine along the foot of the Gyabrag glaciers.
 A good path leads on for about two days to the Advanced Base Camp.
 We will be staying here at the Base Camp throughout the expedition and plan not to descend until the expedition is finished.
-We will have a large cook and mess tents and members will share 2 to 3 man dome tent.
-A Land Cruiser jeep will be permanently on standby at the Base Camp for emergency evacuation.
+We will have a large cook and mess tents and members will share 2 to 3 man dome tents.
+And a Land Cruiser jeep will be permanently on standby at the Base Camp for emergency evacuation.